webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - looking for lowest qualified bidder who meets your specifications.
   - Request for Quote (RFQ): pricing quotes for clearly defined goods or services.
   - Statement of Work: formal document that outlines the work a vendor needs to deliver. (work activities, timeframes, milestones, pricing).
-  - Service Level Agreement (SLA): vendor guarantee of up time, performance...
+  - Service Level Agreement (SLA): service contract that specifies performance expectations and consequences.
   - Purchase Order: request for specific goods or services.
   - Terms of Reference: shared understanding of a group’s scope of work or expectations.
   - Non-Disclosure Agreement: won’t share specific information with others.